 Day 1: New Delhi

-Welcome to India!
-You will be received at Indira Gandhi International airport, New Delhi by one of our manager and soon after move to your hotel for overnight haul.
+Welcome to the capital city of India!
+You will be received at Indira Gandhi International airport, New Delhi by one of our manager and later boarded to your hotel for overnight haul.

 Day 2: Delhi Sightseeing